Dunning–Kruger effect: Metacognitive

-Statistical
+Statistical and better-than-average effect

 A different interpretation is further removed from the psychological level and sees the Dunning–Kruger effect as mainly a statistical artifact.
 It is based on the idea that the statistical effect known as regression toward the mean explains the empirical findings.
 This effect happens when two variables are not perfectly correlated: if one picks a sample that has an extreme value for one variable, it tends to show a less extreme value for the other variable.
-For the Dunning-Kruger effect, the two variables are actual performance and self-assessed performance.
+For the Dunning–Kruger effect, the two variables are actual performance and self-assessed performance.
 If a person with low actual performance is selected, their self-assessed performance tends to be higher.

 Most researchers acknowledge that regression toward the mean is a relevant statistical effect that must be taken into account when interpreting the empirical findings.
 This can be achieved by various methods.
 Some theorists, like Gilles Gignac and Marcin Zajenkowski, go further and argue that regression toward the mean in combination with other cognitive biases, like the better-than-average effect, can explain most of the empirical findings.
 This type of explanation is sometimes called "noise plus bias".

 According to the better-than-average effect, people generally tend to rate their abilities, attributes, and personality traits as better than average.
 For example, the average IQ is 100, but people on average think their IQ is 115.
-The better-than-average effect differs from the Dunning–Kruger effect since it does not track how this overly positive outlook relates to the skill of the people assessing themselves, while the Dunning–Kruger effect mainly focuses on how this type of misjudgment happens for poor performers.
-When the better-than-average effect is paired with regression toward the mean, it can explain both that unskilled people tend to greatly overestimate their competence and that the reverse effect for highly skilled people is much less pronounced.
+The better-than-average effect differs from the Dunning–Kruger effect since it does not track how the overly positive outlook relates to skill.
+The Dunning–Kruger effect, on the other hand, focuses on how this type of misjudgment happens for poor performers.
+When the better-than-average effect is paired with regression toward the mean, it shows a similar tendency.
+This way, it can explain both that unskilled people greatly overestimate their competence and that the reverse effect for highly skilled people is much less pronounced.
 This can be shown using simulated experiments that have almost the same correlation between objective and self-assessed ability as actual experiments.

-Some critics of this model have argued that it can explain the Dunning–Kruger effect only when assessing one's ability relative to one's peer group, not when the self-assessment is relative to an objective standard.
-A different objection claims that seeing the Dunning–Kruger effect as a regression toward the mean is only a form of relabeling the problem and does not explain what mechanism causes the regression.
+Some critics of this model have argued that it can explain the Dunning–Kruger effect only when assessing one's ability relative to one's peer group.
+But it may not be able to explain self-assessment relative to an objective standard.
+A further objection claims that seeing the Dunning–Kruger effect as a regression toward the mean is only a form of relabeling the problem and does not explain what mechanism causes the regression.

+Based on statistical considerations, Nuhfer et al. arrive at the conclusion that there is no strong tendency to overly positive self-assessment and that the label "unskilled and unaware of it" applies only to few people.
+Science communicator Jonathan Jarry makes the case that this effect is the only one shown in the original and subsequent papers.
+Dunning has defended his findings, writing that purely statistical explanations often fail to consider key scholarly findings while adding that self-misjudgements are real regardless of their underlying cause.